-The band, now it it's 19th season, performs four to six concerts each year, with two or more serving as fund raising events for various Northland charities.
-Park University provides our home base, with rehearsals and most concerts being held in the Graham Tyler Memorial Chapel.
+The band performs four to six concerts each year, with two or more serving as fund raising events for various Northland charities.
+Park University graciously provides our home base, with rehearsals and most concerts being held in the beautiful Graham Tyler Memorial Chapel.
 All Parkville Symphonic Band concerts are free and open to the public.

 We perform music ranging from Concert Band standards and symphonic orchestra transcriptions to show tunes and big band jazz.
 We work hard, but the mood is always light and friendly.